A general guide to the symptoms and care of those with Dementia

 A person’s natural empathy towards other people can reduce or even disappear altogether.

-Concentration, particularly with reading can suffer significantly.
+Concentration, particularly when reading, can suffer significantly.

 Speech and writing can be difficult for others to understand and appear disjointed.